Data Governance, Streaming Operations, Security

 Declarative policy languages like Rego (used by Open Policy Agent) or proprietary DSLs express policies as readable, testable specifications rather than scattered imperative code.

-Governance platforms provide centralized policy management across Kafka environments, allowing teams to define data quality rules, security policies, and operational controls through unified interfaces that automatically enforce them across the streaming infrastructure.
-This centralized approach ensures consistency, provides visibility into policy compliance, and simplifies auditing for regulatory requirements.
+Governance platforms like Conduktor provide centralized policy management across Kafka environments, allowing teams to define data quality rules, security policies, and operational controls through unified interfaces that automatically enforce them across the streaming infrastructure.
+These platforms combine policy definition, deployment, testing, and monitoring in a single workflow, ensuring consistency and simplifying auditing for regulatory requirements.
+Integration with data governance frameworks ensures alignment with organizational policies and responsibilities.

 Compliance reporting generates documentation showing policy enforcement status.
-Automated reports demonstrate that data handling meets regulatory requirements like GDPR, HIPAA, or SOX.
+Automated reports demonstrate that data handling meets regulatory requirements like GDPR (General Data Protection Regulation), HIPAA (Health Insurance Portability and Accountability Act), or SOX (Sarbanes-Oxley).
 Violation tracking identifies patterns requiring attention.

 Balancing Enforcement and Performance